syed-faizan-raza/Projects/Java based text game using design patterns and phone sensors/README.md

-# Battle Network — Sensor‑Driven Java Game (COE 312)
+# Battle Network — Sensor‑Driven Java Game

 A console‑driven adventure that mixes **game design patterns** with **phone sensors** (accelerometer, gyroscope, mic) streamed over TCP.
 You fight **Shrek**, **Dracula**, and **the Dragon** to rescue your sister, guided by Hikari and Dr. Gauss.